What is the Best NERF Gun in 2018?

 You can also partially load its 40 dart hopper actually making it more practical than the magazine fed blasters.
-The priming handle is also much better placed than the Apollo making it my pick of the Rival range.
+The priming handle is also much better placed than the Apollo making it my pick of best springer in the Rival range.

 All in all this is a really impressive little blaster that packs a remarkably big punch….I love it!

 You can read my full review of the NERF Rival Artemis here >>

 An oldie (in fact it is being discontinued, sadly!) but I use one as my secondary a lot of the time.
 If you add a stock and a some bigger magazines it makes a really good semi-auto primary too.

 Versatile and reliable, it is a classic blaster.

 You can read my full review of the N-Strike Elite XD Stryfe here.

 This is my fave member of the Zombie Strike line.
 It is essentially a revolver style NERF blaster with 5 shots in the cylinder.
 However what makes this blaster cool is that you can prime it with your gun hand – most need to be primed with your other hand.
 This, along with its size, makes it an ideal secondary blaster.